12207480/TYAlertController/README.md

 ### Usage

 1.copy TYAlertController Folder to your project, if you want to have blur effect ,you need copy Blur Effects Folder to your project.<br>
-2. #import "UIView+TYAlertView.h", when you use it, if you want use blur effect, #import "TYAlertController+BlurEffects.h".
+2. #import "UIView+TYAlertView.h", when you use it, if you want use blur effect, #import "TYAlertController+BlurEffects.h".<br>
+3. you can use TYAlertController show in controller, or use TYShowAlertView show in window, or use Category UIView+TYAlertView convenient show alertview.
 ### usege demo

 * show in controller (tow way)